Recipe Overview

 Have you been looking for a good basic granola recipe?
 One that you can tweak or jazz up to your heart’s content?
 Look no further!
 This recipe has become my go-to and I think it will be yours too.

-The best thing though?
+Easy to customize.
 You really don’t need another recipe to make your own special granola.
-Keep reading for lots of ideas for how you can tweak this classic granola.
+Keep reading for lots of ideas for how you can tweak this classic granola recipe.
 Throw in the stuff you like.
 Leave out the stuff you don’t.
 Rolled oats are essential but the rest is pretty much up to you!

 Although I say you can tweak this recipe as much as you want, there is one caveat.
 Try to keep the same ratio of wet vs. dry ingredients for the best results.

 - Rolled Oats: The foundation of granola, rolled oats are a must.
 They are sometimes called “old-fashioned” oats.
 Please don’t substitute other types of oats, such as steel-cut, quick oats, or instant oats.
 They just don’t work for granola.
-Rolled oats are pretty much the only ingredient you can’t change in this recipe.
+Rolled oats are pretty much the only ingredient you can’t change in this recipe (although you can change how many oats you use).

 - Almonds and Pecans: A half cup of each gives plenty of toasted nut flavor.
 However, if you’re like my family which is now nut-free due to severe allergies, there are lots of things you can substitute for nuts.